If you’re looking for things to do at Mammoth Hot Springs, look no further! These top tourist attractions will keep you entertained for hours.

 This 7-day tour takes you to some of the most magnificent national parks in America.
 Yellowstone, Grand Tetons and Bryce Canyon will all be explored on foot by walking trails.
 You'll also explore Salt Lake City and Provo Lake which are both great for those with limited mobility.

-Let’s get into our favorite tourist attractions and activities for when you visit Mammoth Hot Springs.
+Explore our favorite tourist attractions and activities when visiting Mammoth Hot Springs.

 1. Admire the Boiling River

 The Boiling River is one of Yellowstone’s most popular destinations – which will be obvious as soon as you see it.
-The hot spring water is great for relaxing in, and the setting is truly stunning.
-To reach the Boiling River, you will need to hike halfway through the park.
+The hot spring water is great for relaxing, and the setting is stunning.
+To reach the Boiling River, you must hike halfway through the park.

-The trail can be rough in places, so it’s a good idea to wear sturdy shoes.
+The trail can be rough in places, so wearing sturdy shoes is a good idea.
 Once you reach the river, you can head to the section where the warm thermal features mix with the hot water.

-Please be careful – some parts of the river can be very hot, and can rush quite rapidly.
-If you have children with you, please exercise extreme caution and supervision at all times.
+Please be careful – some parts of the river can be very hot and rush quite rapidly.
+If you have children, please always exercise extreme caution and supervision.

 See Related: Best Things to Do in Wyoming